QuantiFERON® – CMV

 QuantiFERON® – CMV is a blood test that measures the immune response of CD8+ cells to CMV.
 The test requires the collection of three 1 mL blood samples in special antigen-coated sample tubes with subsequent ELISA analysis in the laboratory.
 The ELISA measures IFN gamma as a marker of a person’s ability to protect themselves against viral infection.

-SSI Diagnostica distributes QuantiFERON® CMV in Denmark, Iceland, Norway and Sweden on behalf of CELLESTIS Inc. (a company in the Qiagen group), which has developed and manufactured the test.
+SSI Diagnostica distributes QuantiFERON® CMV in Denmark, Iceland, Norway and Sweden on behalf of QIAGEN, which has developed and manufactured the test.

 - QFN CMV is the only commercial test for monitoring cellular immunity specific to CMV.